The University of Washington supports DACA students

 On June 15, 2012, the Secretary of Homeland Security announced that immigrants who arrive to the United States as children and meet several key guidelines may request consideration of deferred action for a period of two years, subject to renewal, and would then be eligible for work authorization.
 Deferred action is discretionary determination to prevent removal action of an individual as an act of prosecutorial discretion.
 Deferred action does not provide an individual with lawful status.

-If you would like to learn more about Deferred Action for Childhood Arrivals (DACA) and application process please click on the picture below.
-It will take you the US Center for Immigration Services (USCIS) webpage.
+If you would like to learn more about Deferred Action for Childhood Arrivals (DACA) and application process please visit the U.S. Center for Immigration Services website.

 According to the Washington Student Achievement Council (WSAC), you may be eligible for the College Bound Scholarship.
 However, you are required to verify your Washington State residence, as well as your DACA status, before this scholarship can be awarded.